rafael-santiago/tulip/doc/MANUAL.md

 Beware that if you search the term ``Numeric cipher`` you will reach subjects dealing with ``Cryptography``.
-I am saying it because I am hooked on this too but here I am translating freely from Portuguese what in this case means ``Cifra Numérica``.
+I am saying it because I am hooked on this too but here I am translating freely from Portuguese what in this case means ``Cifra Numérica``...
 The term "Numeric Cipher" deals with ``Music`` here in my country.

 ### "The paper stack blues"

-I like to transcribe/adapt songs as exercise and for fun issues too.
+I like to transcribe/adapt songs as an exercise and for fun issues too.
 I am in this "bussiness" since my teenagerhood.
 As a result during these years I produced huge stacks of paper.
 One of my motivations to create ``Tulip`` (still in ``2005``) was a effort in order to stop with this mess.
-The thurth is that I did not stop pushing papers to my dirty huge stack but I would say that I stopped with my sloppiness.
+The thurth is that I did not stop pushing papers to my dirty little stack but I would say that I stopped with my sloppiness.
 Today I am stacking ``notebooks`` ;)

-Even today I use pencil and paper and after I create a ``Tulip code`` for this.
+Even today I use pencil and paper and so I create a ``Tulip code`` for.
 This is my basic workflow on it.
-The fact is that transcribe my drafts to ``Tulip``'s ``DSL`` is pretty confortable besides the fact that I can versioning it and control the tablature improvements.
-If you transcribe/adapt things you should know that we are constantly evoluting your work.
+The fact is that transcribe my drafts to ``Tulip``'s ``DSL`` is pretty confortable besides the fact that I can versioning it and control the transcription improvements.
+If you transcribe/adapt things you should know that we are constantly evoluting our work.
 Because we are always evoluting and learning.

 Contradicting myself in the picture below you can see a part of an adaptation from an ``Albert King``'s solo on a